StanzaSystems/stanza-js/samples/express-demo/README.md

 ## Express demo app

 An extremely simple demo app that illustrates how Stanza can be used to rate limit a service's incoming requests.

+This demo has an endpoint that requests a user profile based on a GitHub username.

+It also has a middleware that parses the user's plan (Enterprise, free, or pro) from the request header, assigns requests a priority based on user plan, and passes them to a Stanza decorator.

+Requests for higher paying users are prioritized under load.

 ## Setup